Hjalmar Lundin

 Hjalmar Emanuel Lundin (1870–1941) was a Swedish wrestler and strongman who was for many years the undefeated champion of New York City.

 Biography

 Lundin was born on 22 September 1870 in Husby-Sjuhundra in the Roslagen area of Sweden.
 He was one of his country's wrestling pioneers.
 He later moved to the United States where he started out as a professional "giant" in Ringling Brothers circus.
 Despite his size, Lundin was regarded as a clean and speedy wrestler.
 On January 21, 1908 Lundin was defeated by World Champion Frank Gotch in Lowell, Massachusetts.
 In January 1910 Mitsuyo Maeda and Hjalmar Lundin took part in a wrestling tournament in Mexico City.

+Lundin fought in mixed style challenge matches in the United States, including Cornish wrestling in the late 1890s including a match against John Rowett in 1899, who was the world Cornish wrestling champion.